jillesvangurp/es-kotlin-client/README.md

 dao.delete(id)
 dao.get(id) shouldBe null

-// this will eventually also deal with version conflicts and retry a couple of times dao.update(id) { Foo("bye") }
+// this will also deal with version conflicts and retry a configurable number of times (default 10) with a sleep to reduce chance of more conflicts dao.update(id) { Foo("bye") }
 dao.get(id)!!.message shouldBe "bye"

 ```